 1. Cryptocurrencies have long suffered from the (thankfully) fast-fading misperception that they are primarily used for illicit purposes.
 However, the best available evidence suggests that the percentage of activity (as well as absolute dollar amount) in the traditional financial system that is illicit is higher than the percentage of activity in the digital asset ecosystem that is illicit.
 Moreover, as evidenced by a string of recent forfeitures, law enforcement has become adept at identifying and seizing ill-gotten digital assets.
-Thus, additional restrictions on individuals' ability to use self-hosted wallets would not only represent a disproportionate response to the risks posed by the illicit use of digital assets but would also undermine law enforcement's ability to establish attribution in cases involving digital assets.
+Thus, additional restrictions on individuals' ability to use self-hosted wallets would not only represent a disproportionate response to the risks posed by the illicit use of digital assets but would also undermine law enforcement's ability to establish attribution in cases involving digital assets by bifurcating the peer-to-peer and regulated ecosystems.